JakeSidSmith/abc/README.md

 # Angular Bound Charts

-##### Customisable SVG charts with live data & settings, completely bound to AngularJS with no other dependencies
+** Customisable SVG charts with live data & settings, completely bound to AngularJS with no other dependencies **

+This is a reasonably new project (with only myself working on it currently), but I plan on keeping it updated, improving performance & will be adding tests & extensive documentation shortly.

+Feel free to fork or give suggestions for features.
+Constructive criticism is welcome.

 ### [Demo](http://jakesidsmith.github.io/abc/)

-This is a new project (with only myself working on it currently), but I plan on keeping it updated, improving performance & will be adding tests & documentation shortly.

-Feel free to fork or give suggestions for features.
-Constructive criticism is welcome. :)

 ## Getting started

+These instructions apply to an application setup using [Yeoman](http://yeoman.io/) but can easily be adjusted to your needs.

-1. First you'll have to ABC to your `bower.json`, I'd suggest pinning a specific version using `=`.
+1. First you'll have to add ABC to your `bower.json`, I'd suggest pinning a specific version using `=`.
 The version at the time of writing this is `0.1.0`.

         "dependencies": {